i-dream-of-ai/tencent-cloudbase/README-EN.md

 }
 ```

-#### Step 3: Use AI Chat
+#### Step 3: Use Agent Mode

-Switch to Zulu mode in the chat window for operations.
+Use Agent mode in the chat window for intelligent code generation and automation.

 </details>